SageHack/hacklair/content/timeline-deleter.md

 ## Facebook timeline cleaner

 The [Facebook tool](https://github.com/SageHack/fb_timeline_cleaner) remove your photos, your posts, your comments, unfriend people and undo your likes.
-Some weird content won’t be remove so you have to clean some stuff yourself.
+Some weird content won’t be removed so you have to clean some stuff yourself.